AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-export.md

    Data is sent to the cloud account that you specified at the frequency that you specified.

-## Manage exports

-After data is exported from Analysis Workspace, you can edit, re-export, duplicate, tag, or delete existing exports, as described in [Manage exports](/help/components/exports/manage-exports.md).

 ## Advantages of exporting to the cloud

-Exporting Customer Journey Analytics data to the cloud allows you to:
+Exporting Adobe Analytics data to the cloud allows you to:

 * Export to a shared location, such as Google Cloud Platform, Microsoft Azure, and Amazon S3.